gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 {{< math >}}${\cal E}_{1:t}${{< /math >}}
 is built *sequentially*.

+Innovations have multiple properties that allows the working with $(\text{BLUP.1})$ much more tractable.
-We show some properties of the innovation process in the following proposition
+We show this in the following proposition.

 ### Proposition 2